Philip-robinson/web-demo/README.md

 logging.level.uk.co.rpl=debug
 logging.pattern.console=%d{dd-MM-yyyy HH:mm:ss.SSS} %magenta([%thread]) %highlight(%-5level) %logger.%M - %msg%n
 ```
+The line starting __logging.pattern__ describes how data should be logged.

 There are multiple logging __"Levels"__ __ERROR INFO WARN DEBUG TRACE__, this is an ordered list from most
 catastrofic to least, if you pick a level then that level and anything more important is logged.